About

 File-based metadata is information attached to files you upload to Synapse, stored as Synapse Annotations.
 Synapse annotations refer to key-value pairs that describe important details about a file.
 If you have used Synapse before, you may recognize annotations as the metadata associated with the tag icon shown here

 .
-Annotations are used by downstream systems (for example, Synapse data portals) to support tasks like search and filtering, which is why well-annotated data is important.
+Annotations are used by downstream systems (for example, Synapse data portals) to support tasks such as search and filtering, which is why well-annotated data is important.
+Keep in mind that Synapse Annotations are visible to the public, so contributors should not enter any potentially private information.

 In file-based metadata spreadsheets, the leftmost columns are id and name.
 These are system-generated and should not be edited.-

-id corresponds to the Synapse ID, which uniquely identifies files, folders, datasets, and other entities, and follows the format syn plus an eight-digit number.
+id corresponds to the Synapse ID, which uniquely identifies files, folders, datasets, and other entities, and follows the format syn plus an eight-digit number (e.g. syn12345678)

 -

-Columns to the right of id and name capture additional metadata defined by the associated schema and are displayed as the header row.
-The table below shows an example for RNA sequencing FASTQ files, annotated with metadata fields such as assay, tissue, species, file type, and patient ID.
+Columns to the right of id and name capture additional metadata defined by the associated metadata template and are displayed as the header row.
+The table below shows an example for RNA sequencing FASTQ files, annotated with metadata fields such as assay, tissue, species, file_type, and sample_id.

 -